tarikh/newsletter_summary/README.md

 - Automatically fetches emails tagged with "ai-newsletter" from your Gmail account
 - Extracts and analyzes content from multiple newsletter sources
-- Identifies key topics and trends across newsletters using NLP techniques
+- Identifies key topics and trends across newsletters using advanced NLP techniques
+- **Contextual Summarization & NER:** For each topic, extracts key entities (ORG, PERSON, PRODUCT, etc.), event-related sentences, and context snippets using spaCy and sumy, and provides these to the LLM for richer, more actionable summaries
 - Prioritizes recent content and breaking news (configurable)
 - Uses Anthropic's Claude AI to generate summaries focused on practical applications and real-world impact
 - Outputs a markdown report with the top 5 AI developments, why they matter, and actionable insights